seanim1/CMake-CrossPlatform_Test/README.md

    - Where it says right click the project, we refer to the one with triangle icon.
    - as for "hello.c," “copy files to destination”
    - as for "SDL.xcodeproj." "link by reference"
-## Integrate our source and headers
+## Integrate our source, headers, and shaders
 ### Windows, Linux, MacOS
 - Handled by CMake
 ### Android